Could Trump become Speaker? Your questions answered

 Mr McCarthy has made history, but for all the wrong reasons.
 For the first time in a century, someone vying for the role of House Speaker has not won in the first round of voting.

-It was in 1923 that Frederick Gillet was elected Speaker after several days and nine ballots.
+It was in 1923 that Frederick Gillet was elected to the post after several days and nine ballots.
 The longest deadlock before that was resolved in 1860 after 44 rounds of ballots.

 But the all-time record was in the 1855-56 election, which is commonly viewed as the most contentious speaker stand-off in American history.